Are Consumers Averse to Sponsored Messages? The Role of Search Advertising in Information Discovery

 56 Pages Posted: 24 Aug 2019 Last revised: 28 Mar 2022

-Taken together, patterns in our data are consistent with an equilibrium in which advertising compensates for important information gaps in organic listings: it conveys relevant new information, which is unknown to the search engine, and therefore missed by their organic algorithms.
+Taken together, patterns in our data are consistent with a constructive role of search advertising in which it fills significant information gaps by conveying new information, which is hard for the search engines to gather, and therefore missed by their organic algorithms.
 On average, viewing search ads makes consumers better off at the margin we study.

 Keywords: search advertising, search engine, marketing, economics

 JEL Classification: M37, C93, M21, L82, D82, D83